kindelia/Kindelia/WHITEPAPER.md

 Finally, `load` and `save` themselves have no cost!
 But blocks must still repeat the heap growth and accumulated computation limits.
-So, for example, updating a coin balance requires paying the cost of some `Map.updade` operation (which, usually, is pretty cheap), but `save` itself has no cost, unlike `SSTORE`, which is very expensive.
+So, for example, updating a coin balance requires paying the cost of some `Map.update` operation (which, usually, is pretty cheap), but `save` itself has no cost, unlike `SSTORE`, which is very expensive.
 This allows Kindelia to host highly dynamic applications such as games and exchanges on its layer 1.